lightward/mechanic-tasks/docs/auto-tag-orders-with-product-vendors/README.md

 # Auto-tag orders with product vendors

-Tags: Auto-Tag, Products, Vendor, Orders
+Tags: Auto-Tag, Orders, Products, Vendor

 Use this task to automatically tag incoming orders with the vendor of each product in the order.